 (b) The maximum estimated project costs;

 (d) An appraisal, if requested.

-(4) The department shall provide technical assistance to any applicant upon request.
-Assistance to an applicant will be supplementary in scope and will not relieve the applicant of all responsibility to administer the project and comply with this rule.
+(3) The department shall provide technical assistance to any applicant upon request.
+Assistance to an applicant will be supplementary in scope and will not relieve the applicant of responsibility to administer the project and comply with this rule.

 (F) Responsibilities of the applicant

-(1) Upon approval of a project and prior to any payment of state funds, the applicant shall enter into a project agreement with the department that assures the following:
+(1) Upon approval of a project and prior to any payment of community capital assistance funds, the applicant shall enter into a project agreement with the department that assures the following: